Why Life Stops Making Sense in Midlife

-A body-led exploration of the not-self in Human Design — how it quietly shapes your behaviour, creates internal friction, and what becomes possible when you stop overriding yourself.
+A body-led exploration of how our conditioned beliefs shape your behaviour, create internal friction, and what becomes possible when you stop overriding yourself.

 There’s a story many of us tell ourselves when we feel stuck: “I need to figure this out.
 I need to make a plan.
 I need to take action.”
 Sound familiar?